hakonbjork/sensor-teaching-backend/README.md

     </details>

   10. Create an empty 'data' folder in the root level of the repository.
-This folder will contain the ids for the PC in use. ((kanskje noe vi burde fikse))
+This folder will contain the ids for the PC in use.

 ### Running the Backend

   1. Run the backend using `python manage.py runserver --noreload`
   2. Navigate to [localhost:8000](http://localhost:8000/) on the PC to specify the ids that PC will use.
-This is equivalent to the ids of the two students working on that       PC ((burde fikse formet så det alltid bare er to id'er))
+This is equivalent to the ids of the two students working on that PC
   3. After the form containing ids are sent in, the system will begin gathering data and sending information to the database.

 ## Authors